The Ford ASSET (Automotive Student Service Educational Training) program is designed

 To be eligible for the ASSET program, the applicant must:

-- be able to meet MCC general admission and academic requirements,
+- be able to meet MCC general admission and academic requirement.

-- be sponsored by a Ford or Lincoln dealership and
+- be sponsored by a Ford or Lincoln dealership.

 - hold a valid driver's license.

 - ASSET is full-time two-year program.
 Students rotate between the MCC-Longview campus